 - Miss Ethel Elderton, Research Assistant and Secretary (1905-1907) then continuously employed in ERO-Galton’s successor unit until 1935

-Galton visited the office irregularly.
-Pearson did not need to visit ERO-Galton after becoming Director, as his office was located in the South Junction extension of the university’s Wilkins Building further north on Gower Street.
+Galton visited the office on Gower Street irregularly.
+Pearson did not need to visit ERO-Galton after becoming Director, as his office was within the university complex, and he likely had staff visit him.
 (I’ve written elsewhere about their connection to the appearance of a plaque commemorating Charles Darwin at 110 Gower Street in this brief window of time.)